erikgoe/chc/README.md

 # Compiler for lecture "Compiler Design"
-My implementation of a compiler for a C-like language, called L4.
-This compiler was created as submission for the lab exercise of the teaching course "Compiler Design" by André Platzer.
+My implementation of a compiler for a C-like language, called L4 (rather similar to C0).
+This compiler was created as submission for a lab exercise of the teaching course "Compiler Design" by Prof. André Platzer at KIT.

 ## Features
 * Well... it compiles the language and outputs x86-64 assembly.